charroux/spring-boot-starter/README.md

 ## The auto configuration of the library

-The configuration of the library is in another project: https://github.com/charroux/spring-boot-starter/blob/master/me-spring-boot-autoconfigure/src/main/java/MeAutoConfiguration.java
+The configuration of the library is in another project so that the library and its configuration are properly separered: https://github.com/charroux/spring-boot-starter/blob/master/me-spring-boot-autoconfigure/src/main/java/MeAutoConfiguration.java

 It tests if the library class is present: @ConditionalOnClass(Me.class) And then the library is configured via properties: @EnableConfigurationProperties(MeProperties.class)